appium/appium/packages/appium/docs/en/developing/build-plugins.md

 ---
-title: Building Appium Plugins
+title: Building Plugins
 ---

 This is a high-level guide for developing Appium plugins, which is not something most Appium users need to know or care about.
-If you are not familiar with Appium plugins yet from a user perspective, check out the [list of plugins](./index.md#plugins) to play around with some and get an idea of the sorts of things that plugins can do.
+If you are not familiar with Appium plugins yet from a user perspective, check out the [list of plugins](../ecosystem/plugins.md) to play around with some and get an idea of the sorts of things that plugins can do.
 Plugins are a powerful system for augmenting Appium's functionality or changing the way Appium works.
 They can be distributed to other Appium users and can extend Appium's ecosystem in all kinds of interesting ways!
 (There is also